luisalopresti/AirLens/README.md

 ## Project Structure

-The project is divided into several pipeline, as recorded in the pipeline registry at `src/airlens/pipeline_registry.py`.
+The project is divided into several pipelines, as recorded in the pipeline registry at `src/airlens/pipeline_registry.py`.
 The full project can be run using the command:
 ```
 kedro run